-9. Give kudos
+9. Give kudos to your heroes

-Kick your meeting off by running a word cloud poll with a question “Who was your silent hero this month?”
+Give kudos to the heroes in your team.
+Kick-off your meeting with a word cloud poll such as: “Who was your silent hero this month?”

 Acknowledging people for the effort they’re doing is a wonderful way to start a meeting.
 Expect lots of hearty “aw-s” and “oh-s”.

 It’s good to remind people of all the remarkable work that they’ve done.
-For example, in our Slido marketing team, we share highlights every week as part of our weekly marketing meeting.
+For example, in our Slido marketing team, we share highlights as part of our monthly all-marketing meeting.

-11. Coffee time
+13. Coffee time